 Start by identifying your most frequently used and mission-critical applications.
 Are they products from third-party vendors, or are they proprietary?
 This will affect the transition from MPLS to SD-WAN: Out-of-the-box apps like Salesforce or Sage X3 running on the former may be harder to change over to the latter.
 Homegrown tools, meanwhile, can sometimes be more easily tweaked so that they work well in the SD-WAN environment.

 You'll also need to determine whether you'll be keeping your apps in their current forms when you move to SD-WAN or replacing them with new versions.
 If they're due for upgrades anyway, it'll likely be best to get the latest iterations, but if they're relatively current then keeping apps as they are won't adversely affect the transition, then don't worry about it.

 You've identified the "what" in terms of your most important apps.
-Now it's time to consider the "where:" Are they directly in the cloud, hosted in the cloud via a SaaS provider or still served from data centers?
+Now it's time to consider the "where:" Are they directly in the cloud, hosted in the cloud via a SaaS provider or still served from data centres?